 Internet Connection and Blind/Black Spots

-m-Post and Patrol are able to function without the need of a constant internet connection.
+m-Post is able to function without the need of a constant internet connection.
 In this case, the device collects the data locally, then sends the information automatically once a connection is reestablished.
+Information will appear in the logbook with the correct time of filing recorded on the device.

 Knowing where the "blind/black spots" are on your site can help alleviate risks associated with connection loss.
-We recommend you have a network professional assist you; but you may also find a variety of "Network Signal" and "WiFi Analyzer" tools available for download via the Google Play Store.
+We recommend you have a network professional assist you, but you may also find a variety of "Network Signal" and "WiFi Analyzer" tools available for download via the Google Play Store.
+If this scenario is unavoidable on your site, then you may need to make adjustments on GuardTek.net to scheduled distributions or allowances to account for the upload delays.

 Cellular Connection and SIM Cards